PointCloudYC/Losses.tensorflow/README.md

 ## how to use?

-check an example for dice loss, other losses are similar, for more examples check `main.py`
+- check an example for dice loss

 ```
 logits_all_correct = [[4.0, 2.0, 1.0], [0.0, 5.0, 1.0], [4.0, 8.0, 3.0],[4.0, 8.0, 9.0]]
 logits_all_wrong = [[2.0, 4.0, 1.0], [5.0, 2.0, 1.0], [8.0, 4.0, 3.0],[8.0, 2.0, 2.0]]